nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 Access to fetch at 'https://localhost:5001/api/beanvariety/' from origin 'http://localhost:3000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

-[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) is a browser security feature that prevents JavaScript from talking to APIs without the web server's concent.
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) is a browser security feature that prevents JavaScript from talking to APIs without the web server's consent.
 CORS is extremely important for production applications, but in development we can afford to be a bit more lax.
 Update the `Configure` method in the `Startup` class to call `app.UseCors()` to configure CORS behavior.

 ```cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)